-But young Cristóbal met death in 1870 when it came to take his father.
-Death would inspire his work, bring him success, and take him to the grave as a young man.
-Cristóbal was 12 when his father died, and he started work in a tobacco factory to support his family.
-Cristóbal still painted, and was even able to take occasional classes in oil painting at Universidad Central de Venezuela.
+Young Cristóbal met death in 1870, when it came to take his father.
+Life started ok for Cristóbal Rojas Poleo.
+His parents worked in medicine in Cúa in northern Venezuela, and his grandfather tutored him in drawing.
+Cristóbal was 12 when his father died, and though he started work in a tobacco factory to support his family, Cristóbal still painted and was even able to take occasional classes in oil painting at Universidad Central de Venezuela.

 Venezuela was experiencing a renaissance in the wake of its new independence.
 Guzman Blanco, who served three terms as president while Cristóbal was living in Caracas, was remaking the city into a “Petit Paris”, complete with classical architecture and a cultural obsession with hero paintings.
-In 1883, Blanco threw a centennial gala for the anniversary of the birth of Simon Bolivar — the famous “El Libertador” of Venezuela.
+In 1883, Blanco threw a centennial gala for the anniversary of the birth of Simon Bolivar, the famous “El Libertador” of Venezuela.
 For the event, every artist in Venezuela was invited to participate in the first national art exhibition.

 Though his formal training was minimal, Rojas submitted his first and only nationalist painting.
 “The Death of Girardot” gloriously portrayed the slaying of the Colombian revolutionary Atanasio Girardot.
-It’s telling that Rojas never painted in this neoclassical style again — he played to his audience, and it worked.
+It’s telling that Rojas never painted in this neoclassical style again.
+He played to his audience, and it worked.
 “The Death of Girardot” earned Cristóbal a medal, and more importantly, a life-changing scholarship to paint and train in Europe.